 Capital allowances can be claimed for most purchases of plant and machinery.
 In a few specific cases, you can claim capital allowances in relation to capital expenditure on premises, for example, by adding insulation.
 Different types of expenditure qualify for different capital allowances.

-If your total capital expenditure is less than a specified annual investment allowance, you can (in general) claim the full amount as a capital allowance in the first year.
-The annual investment allowance increased to £250,000 (from £25,000) on 1 January 2013.
+If your total capital expenditure is less than a specified annual investment allowance (AIA), you can (in general) claim the full amount as a capital allowance in the first year.
+The AIA is £200,000 from 1 January 2016.

 For capital expenditure over the annual investment allowance, capital allowances are claimed as writing-down allowances, allowing you to claim a percentage of the cost each year.

 Special capital allowances rules apply in some cases.
 These include the capital allowances for company cars, which depend on the car's level of emissions, and capital allowances for short-life assets expected to last no more than four years.
 Enhanced capital allowances are available for a few environmentally friendly technologies, allowing you to claim up to 100% in the first year.

 Under the new 'Patent Box' scheme, companies with income attributable to qualifying patents which they either own or have an exclusive licence to commercialise, only pay 10% corporation tax on that income.
 The 'Patent Box' scheme is being phased in between April 2013 and April 2017.
 Businesses electing to benefit can apply the 10% reduced rate to the appropriate percentage of relevant profits starting at 60% in April 2013 increasing to 100% of relevant profits in April 2017.

 Ordinary business expenses can generally be set against profits, provided the expense is necessary and is wholly and exclusively for business purposes.
 There are a few exceptions, including entertainment and professional fees for company formation.
 Your accountant can advise you on where exactly the line is drawn, for example, a staff uniform is an allowable expense, but a suit is not.